Ola-Szewczyk/just_the_docs_exercise/index.md

 # STE homework

-As a technical writer, you will have to deal with an unresponsive SME.
+As a technical writer, you will have to deal with unresponsive SMEs.
 Here are some tips and tricks for meeting deadlines in unfavorable conditions.

 **Be prepared**